Disco Inferno (wrestler): The Boogie Knights

-World Wrestling All-Stars (2002–2003)
+World Wrestling All-Stars (2001–2003)

-In the late 1990s into the early 2000s, he also appeared on WCW Announcer Mark Madden's sports radio talk show on ESPN Radio 1250 in Pittsburgh as "Mr. Friday Afternoon".
-Around this time he was also a commentator and wrestler (still using the Disco Inferno name) for World Wrestling All-Stars (WWA).
+After WCW's folding, he worked for World Wrestling All-Stars (WWA) as a commentator and wrestler (still using the Disco Inferno name).
 At Inception, he participated in a battle royal which was won by Buff Bagwell.
 It was a quarter-final match of the tournament for the vacant WWA World Heavyweight Championship.
 He was eliminated by the 'Fruits in Suits', Australian children's TV performers, in a WCW style joke story line.
-He later threw one of the fruits off the top of the steel cage before the main event.
-During his time with the WWA, Disco continued his humorous gimmick both in and out of the ring.
-Following the Inception pay-per-view, he toured the UK with the WWA.
-He faced Brian Christopher most nights on the tour, mostly ending in defeat.
+He later threw one of the Fruits off the top of a steel cage before the main event.
+Following the Inception pay-per-view he toured the UK with WWA, squaring off with Brian Christopher most nights on the tour, mostly ending in defeat.
 During these shows he introduced a new finishing move, the Village People's Elbow.
-This was a mock of the Rock's people's elbow and involved Disco wearing a hardhat and doing the YMCA dance before dropping the elbow.
-Also at these shows he joined Jeremy Borash on commentary in the second half of the shows, claiming that he was there as the crowd had not shown him respect earlier in the show.
+A mockery of The Rock's People's Elbow the move saw Disco wear a hardhat while performing the YMCA dance before dropping the elbow.
+As well as wrestle, he would also join Jeremy Borash on commentary for the second half of these shows, and would claim to be there as the crowd had not shown him proper respect earlier in the evening.

-In 2002 Disco continued with the WWA, appearing at the Revolution pay-per-view in February.
+In 2002 Disco continued with WWA, appearing at the Revolution pay-per-view in February.
 During this show he issued an open challenge for anyone to face him, as he had no opponent to face.
 He sat at ringside commentating in his usual style until he was beaten down by the returning Scott Steiner.
 The next PPV, Eruption, saw Disco commentating on the full event and not competing.
 He tried to intervene on a celebration dance off by Brian Christopher and Ernest Miller.

-Later in the year he toured further with the WWA in the UK in December.
+Later in the year he toured further with WWA in the UK in December.
 During this tour, which included the Retribution PPV, he mostly worked on commentary and ring announcing duties.
 He also credited as being the script writer/creative consultant for this tour.
 In 2003, he returned to WWA under his "Disco Inferno" gimmick.
 On May 23 in a house show in Australia, Disco faced WWA World Heavyweight Champion Sting for the title but lost the match.
-He returned to commentary duties for the WWA final PPV, the Reckoning.
+He returned to commentary duties for WWA final PPV, the Reckoning, broadcast from Auckland, New Zealand.